2024 UK gravel events - the best off-road races of the year

 7-8 June 2024

 Is long-distance cycling your thing?
-Then this 300km gravel event is one to add into your calendar.
+Then this 300km gravel event is one to add to your calendar.
 The Frontier 300 is not a race but an epic, supported ride from the west coast of Scotland to the east coast of England.
-In essence, you're trying to make it to the East Coast in time for the brunch party… And then ride back (no, joking, that's you finished).
+In essence, you're trying to make it to the East Coast in time for the brunch party.
+And then ride back.
 The terrain is 50/50 tarmac and gravel and you will be supported by feed stations and good vibes along the way.

-Entries open on 1 November 2023 and the prices start from £125 for solo riders - or you can choose to ride as a pair, too.
+Entries opened on 1 November 2023 and the prices start from £125 for solo riders – or you can choose to ride as a pair, too.

 Grand Old Dukes